Opportunity for Public Comment

 To comment, click on the type of draft document in the box at top right.
 Comments must be received before the comment deadline listed below each title.
 The comment period for draft documents is 4 weeks.

-Once the draft Research Plan, Evidence Report, or Recommendation Statement is removed from the public comment page, the USPSTF begins considering comments and finalizing the document.
+Once the draft Research Plan, Evidence Review, or Recommendation Statement is removed from the public comment page, the USPSTF begins considering comments and finalizing the document.
 Until the final Recommendation Statement is published, the USPSTF considers the Recommendation Statements on this Web site to be current.

 You will receive acknowledgement that your comments have been transmitted.
 At the present time, the USPSTF cannot provide responses to individual comments.